inoxlang/inox/CONTRIBUTION.md

 If you have a S3 bucket with read & write access you can the set the env variables read in the following [file](internal/globals/s3_ns/fs_test.go).

+If you have a Cloudflare Account you can the set the env variables read in the following [file](internal/project/secrets_test.go).

 ## Vetting